Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Lease versus buy decisions depend on your cash position, tax situation, and equipment obsolescence timeline.
 Consult with your accountant before major equipment decisions.

-Cash Flow: The Lifeblood of Your Practice
+Why Is Cash Flow the Lifeblood of Your Practice?

-Understanding the Cash Flow Cycle
+How Does the Cash Flow Cycle Work?

 Revenue recognized is not cash received.
 When you see a patient and bill their insurance, weeks or months may pass before payment arrives.
 Meanwhile, you’ve already paid your staff, your rent, and your suppliers.